OneCommunityGlobal/HGNRest/README.md

 Step2: Run npm install.
 Best way is to open the code in the editor and open integrated teminal.
 Run npm install.

 Step3: Start the app: To start the app, you need to set up several process.env variables.
-These variables are :
+These variables are:
 user=<user>
 password=<password>
 cluster=<clustername>